RomeHein/HomeInOne/README.md

 ```

 ### The developer way.
+Prerequisites:
+- Node.js installed on your dev machine
+- A postgreSQL database running on your dev machine

 You may also want to run the project on your local machine for dev purposes.
 This is possible, but keep in mind that you won't be able to use gpios (since I hope for you, you are not developing on a raspberry pi).
 You'll need a postgres database running and accessible.
 You'll also need an `.env` file.
 You can use the one below and change the variables to fit your configuration: